SENIORS ONE-STOP – Open Tuesday to Thursday 10-3 (Offers programs and resources to help seniors and disadvantaged adults – see our programs below)

 Each of our programs and our society itself are run entirely by volunteers.
-We are in constant need for both adults who can spent a limited amount of time on specific tasks and volunteers prepared to lead, organize and manage programs.
-Since we do deal directly with seniors and disadvantaged adults one on one on real issues to them, volunteers can expect to meet and interact with some of their very interesting neighbours.
+We are in constant need for both adults who can spend a limited amount of time on specific tasks and volunteers prepared to lead, organize and manage programs.
+Since we do deal directly with seniors and disadvantaged adults one-on-one on real issues to them, volunteers can expect to meet and interact with some of their very interesting neighbours.
 Our volunteers put in a total of over 2000 hours per year.

-Nelson & District Seniors Coordinating Society is registered as a charitable organization with the Canada revenue Agency.
+Nelson and District Seniors Coordinating Society is registered as a charitable organization with the Canada Revenue Agency.
 Donations allow us to carry out the range and extent of services we do.
 For a better understanding of what we accomplish, see the “Did You Know?” tab.